hashicorp/terraform/website/docs/backends/types/consul.html.md

 This backend supports [state locking](/docs/state/locking.html).

-~> Note that state storage with this backend is subject to the [maximum 512KB limit](https://www.consul.io/docs/faq.html#q-what-is-the-per-key-value-size-limitation-for-consul-39-s-key-value-store-) in Vault.
-See also the `gzip` option below.
+~> Note that state storage with this backend is subject to Consul's [maximum 512KB limit](https://www.consul.io/docs/faq.html#q-what-is-the-per-key-value-size-limitation-for-consul-39-s-key-value-store-).
+Set the `gzip` option to true for anything other than small demo configurations, and consider using a different backend if you plan to manage several hundred resources.

 ## Example Configuration